 Our current work is focused on transitioning to a new web-based app, “SAFE-Chemo”, that overcomes current limitations and provides many additional advantages (including rapid coding of new protocols, automated treatment reporting, and integration with electronic medical record systems).

 There is no programme like this anywhere in the world, as all available chemotherapy prescribing programmes assume senior specialists are present at treatment centres.
 Additionally, available tools are expensive and tailored for use in Europe and North America.
 Our programme will be made available to centres who need it at minimal costs as it is built with resource limited centres in mind.
 This programme truly has the potential to change to way children’s (and adults) cancer services are delivered across the world.

 Until now, Dr Jane Kaijage and her incredible memory and recall was the only Paediatric Oncology Database in Tanzania.
 Not only can Dr Jane remember all of her patients, their diagnosis, their home town and their families, she can remember their hopes for the future, their favourite games and their stories.
 For this, and many other of Dr Jane's contributions to the field of Paediatric Oncology in Tanzania, our Electronic Medical Record System is called Janey.

-This will be kept up to date daily with a data management team and an effort to input the data of historical cases from the last 2-5 years will be made (understanding that charts may be incomplete or missing).
+Most children are not deemed successfully cured until they have reached 3-5 years post treatment (12 months for Burkitts Lymphoma).
+By keeping information up to date in our Janey EMRS with the help of our data management team (efforts to input the data of historical cases from the last 2-5 years will be made, as complete as possible).
 It will help enormously to identify all areas of care that need to be strengthened including those children lost to follow-up.